Prestige DTF (Direct-To-Film Printing) Overview

 Is DTF For Everyone?

-Yes and no. If you are going to be printing daily and have a market for it, then yes absolutely (as long as you are willing to spend the time doing the daily maintenance dtf printers require).
-The smaller units need more maintenance than the more industrial units which take care of most of the maintenance automatically.
+If you are going to be printing daily and have a market for it, then yes absolutely (as long as you are willing to spend the time doing the daily maintenance DTF printers require).
+All our units now have some of the maintenance tasks automated (done by the machine) but there is still some user maintenance required.
+If you are NOT going to print for at least an hour a day, then it’s best to have the prints done for you, until you can justify your own machine.

 DTF Wash Durability